 What Should You Do?

 For starters, become informed.
 These issues are important, and not just because they could hold up your paycheck.
 Fully understand the situation.
 Every time our country reaches these semi-emergencies, I have readers tell me that it isn’t possible for the military not to get paid on time.
 It is possible, and it has happened in the past.
-(Thankfully, it has been decades. *Except for the Coast Guard, which as we all know is part of the Department of Homeland Security and not part of the Department of Defense.
+(Thankfully, it has been decades. *Except for the Coast Guard, which is part of the Department of Homeland Security and not part of the Department of Defense.
 They didn’t get paid on time in 2019.
 But lets be real – if it can happen to the DHS in one situation, it can absolutely happen to the DoD in another situation.)

 Second, formulate a loose plan.
 No need to do anything drastic at this point, but consider your options.
 Do you have a solid emergency fund to tide you over until pay arrives?
 How are your bills structured – do you have wiggle room with amounts or due dates?
 If you’d like to be proactive, consider delaying purchases or cutting some costs.
 Just for a few weeks until the dust settles.
 Or even picking up that part-time job that you’ve been considering.

 Third, consider how you would like to be prepared if this happens again next year, or the year after that.
 It is easy to become comfortable when the military pays twice a month, every month.
 If you seriously knew that your pay might not happen on time each October, how would you prepare differently?
 Since this is the reality of our current fiscal and political climate, take steps to be prepared for it.
 See also: 12 Ways To Prepare For The Next Government Shutdown